 LeBarge Tropical Cruises

 With dolphin/manatee cruises, sightseeing & nature cruises and the Tropical Sunset Cruise, LeBarge Tropical Cruises has something for everyone.
-The girls and I decided to take a sunset cruise and as soon as they spotted the palm trees and mermaids on the top deck, they couldn’t wait to get on board.
+The girls and I booked a sunset cruise and as soon as they spotted the palm trees and mermaids on the top deck, they couldn’t wait to board.

 I had just grabbed a cocktail for myself and snacks for the girls when the musician started playing some of my favorite Jimmy Buffet songs.
 It doesn’t get much better than that.
-The two hour cruise took us along the coast where we gawked at the amazing houses (and I also made a mental note to buy a few lottery tickets), spotted some dolphins and of course, enjoyed a spectacular sunset!
+The two hour cruise took us along the coast where we gawked at the spectacular mansions (I made a mental note to buy some lottery tickets), spotted dolphins and of course, enjoyed a spectacular sunset!

-For the record, these sunsets are completely unedited and unfiltered…they really were this beautiful!
+For the record, this sunset is completely unedited and unfiltered…it really was this gorgeous!

 John & Mabel Ringling Museum Of Art (a.k.a.
 The Ringling)

 The former estate of John Ringling and his wife Mabel, there is so much to see at The Ringling that you could spend the entire day there if you felt like it.
-The most popular of the attractions here is the Circus Museum.
-This museum is filled with fun displays featuring circus props, dazzling costumes and other old circus memorabilia.
+The most popular attraction here is the Circus Museum.
+It’s filled with fun displays featuring circus props, dazzling costumes and other old circus memorabilia.

-My girls love the interactive section where they can practice walking on a tightrope and balancing on the back of a horse.
+My girls love the interactive areas where they could practice balancing atop a horse and walking on a tightrope.

-Little Keira is a bit of a clown anyway so she fits right in and we even found a clown car just her size.
+Little Keira is a bit of a clown anyway so she fit right in.
+We even found a clown car just her size.

-You should also check out the Museum of Art, built by John Ringling to house his extensive art collection.
+You can also tour the Ringling’s Museum of Art, built by John Ringling to house his extensive art collection.
 Must be nice to have so much money that you can build a museum in your back yard, right?
 Finally, take a stroll through the beautiful gardens and if the kids are with you, hang out on the playground for awhile.